 It would be hard to tour Nice and not stumble upon the grand Place Massena.
 Nice’s impressive (and busy) main square sits majestically between the New and the Old Town.
 With its striking red buildings and checkerboard ground, it’s eye-catching indeed.

 But here’s the thing: When the square’s monumental fountain, the Fontaine du Soleil, or the Sun Fountain, was unveiled in 1956 onlookers gasped in shock.
-The seven-metre (23-foot) marble statue of Apollo in the centre of the fountain drew second, third (and possibly) fourth looks.
-Not only did he have a crown of four horses on his head, but the seven-ton god also had, er, a rather large member.
+The seven-metre (23-foot) marble statue of Apollo in the centre of the fountain drew second, third (and possibly) fourth scandalized looks.
+Not only did Apollo have a crown of four horses on his head, but the seven-ton god also had, er, a rather large member.

-The poor sculptor, Alfred Janniot, had to chisel it down to size, only perhaps he took his task too much to heart because Apollo went from being a seriously large Greek god to being ridiculed as ‘The Virgin.’
+The poor sculptor, Alfred Janniot, had to chisel it down to size.
+Only perhaps he took his task too much to heart because Apollo went from being a seriously large Greek god to being ridiculed as ‘The Virgin.’